Gumnos/bogglesolver/README.md

     ...
     $ ./boggle.py board.txt upgoer_five_dictionary.txt
     ...

+On Windows with Python pre-installed, it would be invoked as

+   C:\Temp> python boggle.py board.txt

 Output includes the word-length score, the word, as well as the path to traverse to find the word in question: